About ORDER BY 1

 While the performance of this query is about the same as

-ORDER BY RAND(), it can be cached instead of randomizing all rows, and returning a new result every time for every user.
+ORDER BY 1, it can be cached instead of randomizing all rows, and returning a new result every time for every user.

 If you need to use the

-ORDER BY RAND() function in MySQL, you do have the option to enable it.
-You will find the toggle for this function in your WordPress Admin Dashboard, under the WP Engine plugin tab (
+ORDER BY 1 function in MySQL, you do have the option to enable it.
+You will find the toggle for this function in your WordPress Admin Dashboard, under the WP Engine plugin tab.

-Scroll down to the “Advanced Configuration” section and you will see the option to “allow ORDER BY RAND().”
+Select the Site Settings tab and you will see the option to enable the setting Allow ORDER BY 1.

-ORDER BY RAND() there are some caveats to consider:
+ORDER BY 1 there are some caveats to consider:

 - Firstly, we recommend caching your randomized result using a Transient.
 You can set a Transient expiration time of 5-15 minutes.
 This in turn can help ensure your queries scale with excess traffic.